 - How to complete supporting documents required for export certification in compliance with official requirements and utilising appropriate guidance

 The qualification requires each candidate to complete the following phases:

 - Pass the end of course exam

-- Undergo revalidation of the OCQ(AHP) - CSO qualification every four years
+You will be required to undergo revalidation of the OCQ(AHP) - CSO qualification every three years.

 To study the CSO course you must first register in the AHP database.
-When you register you will be asked to nominate your employer, or a representative of your employer, who will confirm your right to work and eligibility for the qualification (see the Supervisor Requirements page for more information).
-For the CSO qualification this confirmation must be provided by an Official Veterinarian (OV) or an Environmental Health Officer (EHO) duly appointed by a food authority in the UK and with relevant Food Law Code of Practice competence.
+When you register you will be asked to nominate your employer or a representative of your employer who will confirm your right to work and eligibility for the qualification (see Supervisor page for more information).
+For the CSO qualification this confirmation must be provided by an Official Veterinarian or a FSA/FSS Food Act appointed Environmental Health Officer.

-The person you nominate will receive an email asking them to confirm that the checks have been completed and that you fulfil the requirements.
+The person you nominate will receive an email asking them to confirmed that the checks have been complete and that your fulfil the requirements.
 You will be notified by email when this confirmation has been made.
 You will then be able to log in and enrol on the CSO course.